Equal pay movement has these lessons to learn

-- Roxanne Jones: The strategy to get equal pay for women doesn't work for all women

-- On average black and Hispanic women take home less than white women do for every dollar white men earn, she writes

 Roxanne Jones, a founding editor of ESPN Magazine and former vice president at ESPN, has worked as a producer, reporter and editor at the New York Daily News and The Philadelphia Inquirer.
 Jones is co-author of "Say it Loud: An Illustrated History of the Black Athlete."
-She talks politics, sports and culture weekly on Philadelphia's 900AM-WURD.
+She talks politics, sports and culture weekly on Philadelphia's Praise 107.9FM.
 The views expressed here are solely hers.

-(CNN)This year, instead of raising my fist in protest on Equal Pay Day, I felt frustrated.
+(CNN)This year, once again, instead of raising my fist in protest on Equal Pay Day, I felt disconnected from the fight.

-It's not that I wasn't inspired by so many women turning out across the nation to fight our right to equal pay for equal work.
-I was.
-But once again it seems to me that black and brown women are being used as pawns to advance the equality of our white sisters at the expense of our own well-being and equality.
-And like generations of women before me, I feel unequal in a women's movement that professes equality for all.
+It's not that I haven't been inspired by the millions of women who've spoken out as part of the #MeToo and #TimesUp movements, or, taken part in marches across the nation to expose the blatant misogyny, harassment and systematic pay inequity we face in the workplace.

+The frank and oft-times painful conversations we are finally beginning to have about what women's equality should look like for all women, regardless of race or religion, give me hope.

 Since President John F. Kennedy signed the equal pay law in 1963 -- when white women made just 59 cents to each dollar white men made -- we've witnessed woman of all races standing, marching and singing together to demand equal pay.
 And this is important work that must continue.